jaek898/wt-localization/README.md

 - Open your War Thunder files

-  - *If you don't know where your files are located, the easiest way to find them is to run the launcher, and then use "open file location" in Task Manager.
+  - If you don't know where your files are located, the easiest way to find them is to run the launcher, and then use "open file location" in Task Manager.

 - Open config.blk with any text editing software such as Notepad or Notepad++.
 Scroll down to the debug section.
-Add a new line `  testlocalisation:b=yes`, checking to make sure spelling and spacing are correct.
+Add a new line `  testlocalization:b=yes`, checking to make sure spelling and spacing are correct.
 It should look like this:
 ```
 debug{
   screenshotAsJpeg:b=yes